code-423n4/2022-10-zksync/README.md

 Although the audit is focused on the L1 part, a few notes to have a wider picture:

-- L2 smart contracts are executed on a zkEVM - virtual machine other than EVM.
+- L2 smart contracts are executed on a zkEVM.
 - There is a Solidity and Vyper compilers for L2 smart contracts.
 - There is a standard way to pass messages between L1 and L2.
 That is a part of the protocol.
 - There is no escape hatch mechanism yet, but it is planned to have one.